joagada2/dse_697_fianl_project/README.md

  - The deployment profess was automated using GitHub Action CI/CD Pipeline
 ## TOOLS USED IN THIS PROJECT
  - Programming Language - Python
- - Vector Embedding – Facebook DPR
+ - Vector Embedding – Open Ai
  - Vector Database – Pinecone​
  - Backend – FastAPI
  - Frontend – React​